6 Tips For Choosing The Best Air Purifier For Smokers (March 2024 update)

 6. Fan speed

 Do all air purifiers with HEPA filters efficiently remove smoke from a room?
 Not quite.
 Besides having the best medical-grade filter inside your air purifier, you also need to ensure the unit has the power to draw in air into the filters.
-This is where the fan speeds come in handy.
+This is where fan speeds come in handy.

 Air purifiers with more than one fan speed have enough rotation power to draw air into the filters and blow it out as clean air.
 Even the smallest HEPA air purifier on the market should have at least 2 fan speeds to be efficient.